jlvmoster/best-practices/react/setup-local-development.md

 ### Prettier

-Then create a `.prettierrc` file with your preferred styling rules.
+Then create a `.prettierrc.json` file with your preferred styling rules.
 Here's mine:

 ```
 {